nickmagnabosco/rvlt-transfer-payments-api/README.md

 The main entities and features of the application are:
   - Account holder: can have multiple accounts, with different currencies
   - Account: have an account type with an associated currency type
-    - Balance: the balance is calculated from the transaction associated with the account.
-The calculation take car of ignoring cancelled and pending transaction, based on the required property (available balance, balance)
+    - Balance: the balance is calculated from the transactions associated with the account.
+The calculation takes care of ignoring cancelled and pending transactions, depending on the required property (available balance, balance)
   - Transaction: represent a money transaction between accounts:
     - Deposit: add money to the specified account
     - Transfer: move money from a source account to a target account.
 It support transfer between different currencies (i.e. if the specified transfer amount is in GBP and the target account is in EUR,